elihanover/Mastergraph/README.md

-# Weave API
+# Mastergraph API
-### API and graphical interface for prototyping, managing, and testing cloud deployments for hackers.
+### Prototyping, managing, and testing cloud deployments for hackers.

 ## Weave a cloud app.
 ### 1. Define and configure resources in code